 Even though safety is the prime concern in our domestic lives, every now and then someone might get burned due to a minor accident.
 Fortunately, they are simple to treat if you know what to do.
-Antibiotics and complicated dressings are unnecessary, whereas, cleaning the wound and covering it with bactigras (if required) and ensuring the comfort of the patient are essential.
+Antibiotics and complicated dressings are unnecessary, whereas, cleaning the wound and covering it with bactigras (if required) and ensuring the comfort of the patient is essential.

 Before we discuss the dos and don’ts in case of a minor burn, let’s understand the degrees of burns.

-- First Degree – cause minimal pain, swelling, and redness due to short exposure to fire and hot liquids.
+- First Degree – causes minimal pain, swelling, and redness due to short exposure to fire and hot liquids.
 It is a surface burn and usually superficial.
 Even though the skin might turn tender and the patient might witness peeling within 3 days, it doesn’t cause a blister

-- Third Degree – deep burns come under the third degree burns and might require skin grafts.
+- Third Degree – deep burns come under the third-degree burns and might require skin grafts.
 The burn leads to charred black skin; all the layers of the skin are burned.
 Medical attention is required immediately.

 - The burned area must be uncovered; any cloth around the affected area must be removed